 • Those headquartered in Michigan.

-• Businesses/non-profits that have not received or been approved for an MEDC Match on Main grant before.
+• Businesses/non-profits that have not previously received or been approved to receive support from the Match on Main program.
 Please note: this does not include the MEDC Match on Main COVID19 Response Program Grant.

 Ineligible Businesses: